Community Care Administration

 Social Support Group:

-Refers to attendance/participation in structured group activities designed to develop and maintain social interaction which are conducted in a centre based setting.
+Refers to attendance/participation in structured group activities designed to develop and maintain social interaction which is conducted in a centre based setting.
 Activities may include lunches, outings day and overnight trips.

-- All prospective clients need to be assessed for eligibility before commencement of services.
+- All prospective clients need to be assessed for eligibility before the commencement of services

 The Community Care Fees Policy aims to ensure a fair and equitable approach to client contributions for our services.